siddharth2016/quote-readme/README.md

 You need to save the GitHub API Token in the repository secrets.
 You can find that in the Settings of your Repository.

 1. Go to your `<username>/<differentrepo>/actions`, hit `New workflow`, then `set up a workflow yourself`, delete all the default content github made for you.
-2. Copy the following code and paste it to your new workflow you created at step 1, save the workflow.
+2. Copy the following code and paste it to your new workflow you created at step 1, commit the workflow with whatever name you like !

 ```yml
 name: Update Quote Readme